 - Unique value: Single-policy coverage for multiple rental units

-Besides the advantage of being able to consolidate your landlord coverage, Farmers gives you the support of a major insurer with robust service and coverages that guard against the increased liability and building code risk that come with being a landlord for multiple units.
-In addition, Farmers will give you up to 18 months of coverage for any rental income you miss out on because of a covered loss.
+Aside from the advantage of having the power to consolidate your landlord coverage, Farmers also provides the support of a major insurance provider with robust service and coverages that protect you against the increased liability and building code risks that come with being the landlord of multiple properties.
+Additionally, Farmers will give landlords up to 18 months of coverage for any rental property income you miss out on due to a covered loss.

 Best for full-time landlords: State Farm